NelsonAPenn/todos/README.md

 Rust-based CLI todos tracker based on a dependency tree of todos (or rather, a dependency DAG of todos).
 Only shows you the leaves unless you ask it to overwhelm you.

 The idea behind this project is to show you only the tasks on your list that you can complete at the moment.
-It is to help clear one's mind of the things he/she must do but are waiting on a condition or the completion of another task.
+It is to help clear one's mind of the things they must do but are waiting on a condition or the completion of another task.

 ## Setup:
 Figure it out yourself until I try (maybe someday) to write directions. *Hint, change the paths in node.rs to your home folder and add the release-built executable to `/usr/local/bin`*